coreeng/core-platform-docs/content/p2p/_index.md

 These will be the entrypoints of the pipeline.
 You can then extend these to do your custom actions.

+What tool you use in each of the Makefile targets is up to you.

 ### GitHub Variables

 P2P pipelines expect some GitHub Variables to be configured.
 You can configure it either automatically using `corectl` or manually.

 #### Automatically

 You can automatically set/update variables using `corectl`:
 ```bash
 corectl p2p env sync <app-repository> <tenant-name>